johnnymast/redbox-dns/README.md

 # Examples

-In the examples folder you find basic examples of how to request dns records.
+In the examples folder you find basic examples of how to retrieve dns records.
 Below you find an extremely easy way of receiving the mx records for Google.com and print them out.
 You can find this example once again in the examples directory.

 ```php